When and How to Use 20mhz vs 40mhz vs 80mhz

 Major Networking Concepts

-There are some major concepts of networking that everyone who wants to learn it should know.
-Let's look into those major concepts of networking.
+Here are some major concepts of networking that everyone who wants to learn it should know.

 - Layers

-According to a study, if a complex system is designed in layers, a human can easily understand it.
-It is the concept behind layering.
-The Internet is a complex thing, so it is divided into four layers that are, the Application layer, Transport layer, Network layer, and Link layer.
-All of these layers have their purpose and work.
-Combining these layers makes up the internet for us.
+The Internet is complex, so it is divided into four layers: Application layer, Transport layer, Network layer, and Link layer.
+All of these layers have their purpose and work to make up the internet.

 - Packets

 There are two types of switching in networking.
 One is circuit switching, in which data is sent through the pre-divided dedicated route between the sender and the receiver.
-Another one is packet switching.
-In packet switching, the data is broken into packets and distributed throughout the network to be sent.
+Another one is packet switching, where the data is broken into packets and distributed throughout the network to be sent.

 - Routing